ejcorn/GBAvsPBSDiffusion/README.md

   - basedir:  path to the main directory containing the 'code' and 'data' folders
   - opdir: name of output directory that contains all results, which will be housed in basedir. the line params$opdir <- paste(...) can be replaced with any string that ends with a '/', and that string will serve as the name of the output directory.
   - grps: character vector containing the name of groups in data file to test.
 For our data set, these were 'DPBS' and 'CBE'
-  - c.min: minimum value for time constant sweep
+  - c.min: minimum value for time constant sweep (0 is fine)
-  - c.max: maximum value for time constant sweep
+  - c.max: maximum value for time constant sweep (10 is fine)
-  - c.n: number of time constants to test, linearly spaced between c.min and c.max
+  - c.n: number of time constants to test, linearly spaced between c.min and c.max (100 is fine)

 The script moveresults.sh compiles the pipeline output for a specific output folder name and creates a new folder with the figures that ultimately were included in the manuscript, along with relevant stats output as a .log file.